 An address book with all carina offices is available here.

 When moving to Croatia, there are a variety of factors that are considered by the government when evaluating the car you are trying to import.

-When importing a car to Croatia, you must report the car to carina (customs office) within a period of 15 days.
-Depending on where the car comes from and your nationality, you are subject to several different taxes and procedures to make the car legal to drive.
+When importing a car to Croatia, you must report it to a customs office within 15 days.
+Depending on where the car comes from and your citizenship, you are subject to several different taxes and procedures to make the car legal to drive.

 There are 3 possible taxes you may pay when importing a car to Croatia:

 Now, we’ll go through each type of tax to explain who must pay which tax.

 You are exempt from paying carina tax if:

 - You move a car from an EU/EEA country

 - You are a Croatian citizen returning to Croatia from either EU/EEA or non-EU/EEA country

-- Car is in your ownership for at least 6 months and you lived outside of the EU/EEA for at least a year – In this case, you only have to pay PDV costs.
-As proof of using your car in a non-EU/EEA country, you must provide the car’s registration documents.
+- Car has been in your ownership for at least 6 months, and you have lived outside of the EU/EEA for at least a year – in this case, you only have to pay PDV costs (provide the car’s registration documents as proof of using your car in a non-EU/EEA country)

 In any other case of moving a car from a non-EU/EEA country, you have to pay carina.

 PDV is the value-added tax in Croatia, which is charged on most purchases.
 It is also charged on imported cars in certain scenarios.